UdaraAlwis/XFShellAdvThemeing/README.md

 Blog post: https://theconfuzedsourcecode.wordpress.com/

->Use of awesome built-in Xamarin.Forms Dynamic Binding, Static Binding and Style Properties.
+>Here we're using awesome built-in Xamarin.Forms Dynamic Binding, and Styling features to implement a neat App Theming solution.
 >An alternative for: https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/theming
 >But focused on the awesome new paradigm of Xamarin.Forms Shell!